 One important review team finding is that the ejecta flux is highly stochastic, and perhaps a “traditional” average flux may not be adequate to capture some of this highly variable behavior.
 This could have important implications on how the statistics of risks to surface missions on airless planetary bodies may ultimately be computed.

 Finally, the NESC review team did not review the software verification test reports and therefore has no finding on the correctness of the software implementation of the algorithm.
 No software verification reports were presented to the NESC review team for review and NESC reviews do not perform software verification.

+(Paragraph summing up the FORs)

 5.0 Introduction and Assessment Plan